svenluijten/artisan-shortcuts/README.md

 ];
 ```

-Instead of using the FQCN for the command classes, you can also use the command name:
+Instead of using the FQCN for the command classes, you can also use the command names:

 ```php
 return [